 Remi Roach Counselling

-Online Counselling and therapy for individuals in Orpington and across the UK
+Online and in-person therapeutic counselling available for individuals in Bromley, Bexley, and across London and the UK

 Welcome, and thank you for visiting Remi Roach Counselling.

-My name is Patricia "Remi" Roach, and I am a counsellor providing online short, and long-term therapy to individuals across the UK.
-Although I mainly work online, I can accommodate in-person locally in the Bromley, Bexley, and Orpington areas.
+My name is Patricia "Remi" Roach, and I am a therapeutic counsellor providing short, and long-term therapy to individuals across the UK.
+I work both online and in-person, and can accommodate in-person locally in the Sidcup, Bexley, Bromley, and Orpington areas.

 As an integrative therapeutic counsellor, I am trained to use a combination of psychological theories to suit the unique needs of my clients.
 I provide a calm, relaxed, respectful, non-judgemental space where clients can feel fully seen, heard, supported, and understood.
 Find out more about how counselling can help here.